 On our site visit to Guadalajara last year, we met young Renaldo*.
 The five-year-old is the youngest of three children in his family, and he attends the La Luz (in English, “The Light”) Children’s Home, a home for children who have one or both parents serving time in prison.

 When we met Renaldo, he was making a special picture for his sponsor, Stephen Suelzle, a printer who lives 2,469 miles away from him in Portland, Oregon.
 Thanks to Suelzle’s sponsorship and the extra monetary gifts he provides, Renaldo regularly receives clothes, shoes, and toys, which are all purchased by our volunteer coordinator at La Luz, Sister Nellie.

 Suelzle has been a sponsor through Children Incorporated for more than a decade, helping kids in Brazil and Mexico.
-We contacted him to find out more about how he discovered Children Incorporated, his relationship with Renaldo, and what sponsorship means to him.
+Our Director of Development, Shelley Callahan, contacted him to find out more about how he discovered Children Incorporated, his relationship with Renaldo, and what sponsorship means to him.

 SC: How did you get involved with Children Incorporated?